-and their complex conjugates define a basis for the function space and $V$ is a normalisation volume.
+and their complex conjugates define a basis, and $V$ is a normalization volume that may be thought to correspond loosely to the volume of the instrument.
 To avoid duplication of basis elements $\mathbf{u}^*_{\mathbf{k}s}$ with $\mathbf{u}_{\mathbf{-k}s}$, the summation \eqref{u_expansion} should be understood to extend over only half the possible wave vectors $\mathbf{k}$.
-See for instance reference \cite{schiff}.
-This expansion allows one to write the energy of the electromagnetic field as
+(See for instance Ref.\ \cite{schiff}.)
+This expansion allows the energy of the electromagnetic field to be written as

 where $\omega_\mathbf{k}=c|\mathbf{k}|$.
 Equation \eqref{comp_HOs} corresponds to a decoupled set of complex harmonic oscillators of unit mass.
-We prefer instead to work with real variables and so we decompose $A_{\mathbf{k}s}$ into its real and imaginary parts
+We prefer instead to work with real variables and so decompose $A_{\mathbf{k}s}$ into its real and imaginary parts